 This retro café was a great surprise, and the food is also delicious!
 The menu offers some of the most traditional Soviet dishes.
 I tried the pork pelmeni (dumplings) with crispy onion and butter sauce and they couldn't have been any tastier!

-Evening: Vorobyovy Gory & Moscow State University
+Afternoon: Vorobyovy Gory & Moscow State University

-After lunch, we decided to spend the rest of the evening in Vorobyovy Gory (meaning 'Sparrow Hill'), one of the highest points in Moscow and from where you can enjoy one of the best views.
+After lunch, I decided to spend the rest of the evening in Vorobyovy Gory (meaning 'Sparrow Hill'), one of the highest points in Moscow and from where you can enjoy one of the best views.

-We made the mistake of stopping at Vorobyovy Gory metro stop, in the lower part of the hill.
+I made the mistake of stopping at Vorobyovy Gory metro stop, in the lower part of the hill.
 The climb up wasn't the easiest, especially after a long day exploring the Kremlin.
 The view from the top was well worth the effort, but by stopping at Universitet you can avoid a 30 minute walk up-hill through a park that doesn't really have anything interesting.